Do you feel uncomfortable with the idea that Jews can be Christians?

-People wrongly assume that being Jewish is inimical to believing in Jesus.
+People wrongly assume that being Jewish is incompatible with believing in Jesus.
 If you think it through, being Jewish is more than following the Jewish religion.
-Many Jews, like you, are not very involved in the Jewish religion.
-Yet, you (and most of them) are very Jewish.
+Many Jewish people are not very involved in the Jewish religion.
+Yet, they are very Jewish.
 Jewishness has to do with culture, with community and with the way we relate to each other.
 When I talk about being a Jew, I’m talking about something that is different from the religion of the rabbis.
 I’ll be quick to tell you that I do not follow the Jewish religion.

 You might be surprised that the Jewish Bible, the T’nach, does not mention rabbis.
 According to Scripture, the priesthood was to be in charge.
 What is now considered “traditional Judaism” began at the Council of Yavneh, when a group of rabbis met and made certain decisions in light of the destruction of the Temple and the growth of Christianity.
 What decisions they made, we can only surmise.
 But after Yavneh, rabbis were in control of the religion.